Pyxis Oncology, Inc. (NASDAQ:PYXS) Short Interest Down 14.7% in May

-Pyxis Oncology, Inc. (NASDAQ:PYXS – Get Rating) was the recipient of a large drop in short interest in May.
+Pyxis Oncology, Inc. (NASDAQ:PYXS – Get Rating) was the recipient of a large drop in short interest in the month of May.
 As of May 15th, there was short interest totalling 3,070,000 shares, a drop of 14.7% from the April 30th total of 3,600,000 shares.
-Approximately 11.6% of the shares of the stock are sold short.
-Based on an average daily volume of 3,730,000 shares, the days-to-cover ratio is presently 0.8 days.
+Based on an average trading volume of 3,730,000 shares, the days-to-cover ratio is presently 0.8 days.
+Currently, 11.6% of the company’s stock are sold short.

-In other Pyxis Oncology news, major shareholder Pfizer Inc bought 1,811,594 shares of Pyxis Oncology stock in a transaction on Friday, March 17th.
-The shares were purchased at an average price of $2.76 per share, with a total value of $4,999,999.44.
-Following the acquisition, the insider now owns 5,952,263 shares in the company, valued at approximately $16,428,245.88.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Company insiders own 2.20% of the company’s stock.
+In other news, major shareholder Pfizer Inc purchased 1,811,594 shares of the business’s stock in a transaction dated Friday, March 17th.
+The stock was bought at an average cost of $2.76 per share, with a total value of $4,999,999.44.
+Following the purchase, the insider now directly owns 5,952,263 shares of the company’s stock, valued at $16,428,245.88.
+The acquisition was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 2.20% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in PYXS.
-Tower Research Capital LLC TRC raised its stake in Pyxis Oncology by 414.2% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 15,736 shares of the company’s stock worth $31,000 after buying an additional 12,676 shares during the period.
-Goldman Sachs Group Inc. acquired a new position in Pyxis Oncology during the 2nd quarter worth approximately $31,000.
-Dimensional Fund Advisors LP acquired a new position in Pyxis Oncology during the 1st quarter worth approximately $48,000.
-Bank of New York Mellon Corp acquired a new position in Pyxis Oncology during the 1st quarter worth approximately $55,000.
-Finally, Simplicity Solutions LLC acquired a new position in Pyxis Oncology during the 1st quarter worth approximately $73,000.
-61.06% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently bought and sold shares of PYXS.
+Tang Capital Management LLC boosted its stake in Pyxis Oncology by 145.9% in the 4th quarter.
+Tang Capital Management LLC now owns 3,470,700 shares of the company’s stock valued at $4,651,000 after buying an additional 2,059,131 shares in the last quarter.
+Credit Suisse AG bought a new position in Pyxis Oncology in the 2nd quarter valued at $2,298,000.
+Citigroup Inc. raised its position in Pyxis Oncology by 7,171.6% in the 1st quarter.
+Citigroup Inc. now owns 233,129 shares of the company’s stock valued at $942,000 after purchasing an additional 229,923 shares during the last quarter.
+Millennium Management LLC bought a new position in Pyxis Oncology in the 2nd quarter valued at $340,000.
+Finally, Jane Street Group LLC bought a new position in Pyxis Oncology in the 1st quarter valued at $302,000.
+Institutional investors and hedge funds own 61.06% of the company’s stock.

 Pyxis Oncology Company Profile